Rules And Information

 -

-On October 19, 2024, Maryland National Golf Club will host the 4th Annual John W. Wood Cup.
-The John W. Wood Cup is a friendly interclub Ryder Cup style team competition.
-The Top 24 finishers on the final Fox Hollow Cup standings (following club championship) will qualify for the Cup and will be divided into two teams (12 people each).
-The Top 2 finishers on the final standings list will serve as team captains.
+On October 18, 2025, Maryland National Golf Club will host the 5th Annual John W. Wood Cup.
+The John W. Wood Cup is a friendly intraclub Ryder Cup style team competition.
+The Top 24 finishers after the 1st Playoff Series Event (Football is Back Celebration) will qualify for the Cup and will be divided into two teams (12 people each).
+The Top 2 finishers from the Playoff Series will serve as Team Captain's.
 If anyone from the top 24 is unavailable to play, alternates will be chosen starting at number 25 and working downward until all 24 spots have been filled.

 -